eregon/mozart-graal/README.md

 The bootcompiler and Oz libraries are imported from [Mozart 2](https://github.com/mozart/mozart2).

+## Interesting Points

+* A [master thesis](https://www.info.ucl.ac.be/~pvr/MemoireMaximeIstasse.pdf) was made with this project to optimize performance.
+It details many static and dynamic optimizations.

+* Tail calls are optimized and compiled as loops, see `TailCallCatcherNode`.
+  Self-recursion is optimized further in `SelfTailCallCatcherNode`.

+* There is a Truffle AST serializer in `OzSerializer` using [Kryo](https://github.com/EsotericSoftware/kryo) able to serialize Oz code.

+* The project uses the Coroutine patch for HotSpot to be able to create many lightweight threads.

+* The parser, typer, and some optimizations are written in Scala (`bootcompiler/`) and the AST produced by Scala is then translated to a Truffle AST in `Translator`.

 ## Current Status

 Early stage but the Panel and Browser are working.